-The trading price of our common stock is likely to be volatile.
+The trading price of our common stock may be volatile.

-The market price of our common stock is subject to wide fluctuations in response to, among other things, the risk factors described in this periodic report, and other factors such as rumors or fluctuations in the valuation of companies perceived by investors to be comparable to us or announcements regarding the Program and the timing and amount of shares we purchase under the Program.
-For example, during the three months ended March 31, 2015, the closing price of our common stock ranged from \$29.22 to \$35.48.
+The market price of our common stock may be subject to wide fluctuations in response to, among other things, the risk factors described in this periodic report, news about Fortinet and our financial results, news about our competitors and their results, and other factors such as rumors or fluctuations in the valuation of companies perceived by investors to be comparable to us, or announcements regarding any stock repurchase programs and the timing and amount of shares we purchase under such programs.
+For example, during the three months ended September 30, 2015, the closing price of our common stock ranged from \$39.97 to \$48.83 and our stock price has fluctuated significantly since September 30, 2015.